Move to Canada? A pipe dream for some Americans is a parachute for Canadian expats - Ashcroft Cache Creek Journal

 These days, between her husband’s lifestyle and failing health, she lives in a trailer in the driveway, waiting for the right excuse to drag it back to the country of her birth.

-To hell with the pre-nup, she insists: she’ll even bring her husband with her.
+Complicated though their marriage may be, Synn says she loves Szeles, whose career was sidelined by a heart condition.
+She cares for him daily and worries constantly about what a second term of Trump could mean for his health care if he remains in the U.S.

-“I told him, ‘Even if you don’t want to come up with me right away, I’ll do you a favour and stay married to you, even though there’s no benefit to me,’” Synn says.
+“I told him, ‘Even if you don’t want to come up with me right away … if you get sick and you need to come to Canada, you can still be my husband and you come up there and we’ll take care of you.

 Synn is not eligible to vote, so she does the next best thing: encouraging everyone she meets to vote Democrat.
-She’s even convinced the self-destructive Szeles — “The Amazing Johnathan” before he was sidelined by a heart condition — to cast a ballot.
+She’s even convinced Szeles, also known as “The Amazing Johnathan,” to cast a ballot.

 “He’s never voted.
 The fact that he’s voting is a big, big deal.”